 Stephan Ahern joined KB Partners in 2018 as part of the investment team.
 He currently serves as a board member for KB Partners’ portfolio companies GridRival, FanPower, GOES, SIQ and StreamLayer, and as a board observer for Compliable and Tixologi.
 Previously, he served as a board member for Repeat.gg (acquired by Sony Interactive Entertainment) and a board observer for Hammerhead (acquired by SRAM).

 Prior to joining KB Partners, Steve was an investment banker with Citigroup in Chicago where he worked on debt and equity ﬁnancings, together with mergers and acquisitions across multiple verticals including automotive, heavy equipment, paper & packaging, and metals & mining.
 Before Citigroup, Steve held content acquisition and finance roles at DISH Network.
 Early in his career, he was a design engineer at Teledyne Storm Products and interned at Monroe Capital.

 Steve received a B.S. in Biomedical Engineering from the University of Southern California's Viterbi School of Engineering and an MBA from the University of Michigan's Ross School of Business, where he graduated with High Distinction.
-Steve is an avid sports fan, cyclist, snow and water skier, and golfer, having played 120 courses in the US, Europe and Asia.
+Steve is an avid sports fan, cyclist, snow and water skier, and golfer, having played over 200 courses in the US, Europe and Asia.